-- Use passwords that are difficult to guess and change them regularly.
+- Use passwords that are difficult to guess.

 - Never tell anyone your password.
 UW staff, including UW Information Technology consultants, will NEVER ask for your password.
 Email messages that ask you to send your UW NetID and password (such as to “verify your account”) are fakes and should not be responded to.

 The sponsor a UW NetID process is for UW faculty or staff members to provide a personal UW NetID for individuals who are not otherwise eligible for one.

 - Shared UW NetIDs are used when a number of people want to share the same account or email address, normally for departmental use.

 - Temporary/Visitor UW NetIDs provide a visitor or guest with access to UW’s wireless networks.
 Temporary UW NetIDs are recycled and should not be used for providing access to other systems.

 - Admin UW NetIDs are used for administering Windows workstations, servers, or domains.